Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/advanced/collectives.rst

 Barrier
 *******

-The barrier forces every process to wait until all processes have reached the barrier.
+The barrier forces every process to wait until all processes have reached it.
 In other words, it is a **synchronization**.

 .. figure:: https://pl-flash-data.s3.amazonaws.com/fabric/docs/collectives/barrier.jpeg